Approximate solutions to a nonlinear functional differential equation: A family of solutions

 \section{A family of solutions}

-Using the numerical procedure described in the previous section, we now explore the family of solutions in class (A) as defined in the first paragraph of section~\ref{sec:nonlinear}, i.e., the solutions to ~(\ref{eq:nonlinear}) that satisfy $u(0) = 1$ and $u(t) = 1 + {\rm O}(e^{-t})$ as $t \to \infty$.
-Our aim is to catalog for each value of $\alpha$ the number of possible solutions in this class.
+Using the numerical procedure described in the previous section, we now explore the family of solutions in class (A) as defined in the first paragraph of section~\ref{sec:nonlinear}, i.e., the solutions to~(\ref{eq:nonlinear}) that satisfy $u(0) = 1$ and $u(t) = 1 + {\rm O}(e^{-t})$ as $t \to \infty$.
+Our aim is to catalogue for each value of $\alpha$ the number of possible solutions in this class.
 Recall that for each value of $\alpha$ the constant solution $u = 1$ is in this class, so we focus on counting the additional solutions.
 Excluded in the counting is the solution that satisfies $u(t) = {\rm O}(e^{-t})$ as $t \to \infty$, as it is not in class (A).
-Possible solutions that obey an asymptotic behaviour different from ${\rm O}(e^{-t})$ are excluded in the counting as well (but, as mentioned previously, such solutions are unlikely to be picked up by the numerical method used here).
+Possible solutions that obey an asymptotic behaviour different from ${\rm O}(e^{-t})$ are excluded in the counting as well.

-A bifurcation diagram for solutions in this family is shown in the first frame of Figure~\ref{fig:subplot2}, and solutions to~(\ref{eq:nonlinear}) are shown in the other frames.
-The bifurcation diagram shows the values of the $L^2$-norm (squared) of solutions $v$ to~(\ref{eq:v}) as $\alpha$ is varied.
-Points at which the curves touch the horizontal axis correspond to $v=0$, therefore representing the constant solution $u = 1$.
+A bifurcation diagram for solutions in this family is shown in the first frame of Figure~\ref{fig:subplot2}, and solutions to~(\ref{eq:nonlinear}) are shown in the other frames. \red{The solutions in this figure are displayed on the interval $[0,20]$ only for visualisation; this plotting window is not a finite-domain truncation in the Laguerre discretisation, which is posed on $[0,\infty)$. } The bifurcation diagram shows the values of the $L^2$-norm (squared) of solutions $v$ to~(\ref{eq:v}) as $\alpha$ is varied.
+Points at which the curves touch the horizontal axis correspond to $v=0$ and therefore represent the constant solution $u = 1$.
 This happens at the critical values of $\alpha$, namely $\alpha_n = 2^{1/n}$, $n = 1, 2, \ldots $.
 In the vicinity of these points, the continuation procedure described in the previous section was used to generate further solutions.